 What is it? & When does it take place?

-The induction camp takes place in China, in the second half of August (typically 14th-28th).
+The induction camp takes place in China, in the second half of August (typically 14th-28th, but sometimes shorter for some applicants).
 It is sponsored by one or a number of Chinese government linked/associated organisations.
 Its’ aim is to prepare you for the 10 months ahead.

 Do all applicants go to the same camp?